-Since FP6 we have contributed as management partner to eight EU funded projects with up to 30 partners and a cumulative budget worth more than 20 M€.
-As a member of the consortium we support scientific coordinators from academic research institutions and companies to successfully implement their EU funded research projects.
+Since FP6, we have contributed as management partner to eight EU funded projects with up to 30 partners and a cumulative budget worth more than 20 M€.
+As a member of the consortium, we support scientific coordinators from academic research institutions and companies to successfully implement their EU funded research projects.
 When included already during the project application, our experience might even boost the chances of success, especially if your host institution lacks experience and infrastructure in managing large projects.

-Scientific and financial reporting
+Scientific & financial reporting

-biolution has experienced staff to complement the available know-how within your institution.
+biolution has an experienced team to complement the available know-how within your institution.
 Throughout the lifecycle of your project, our scientifically trained junior and senior consultants can assist and advise you on a one-to-one basis.
 Support by biolution ensures that scientists can focus on their research driven tasks without being overburdened by administration.
 Our support also provides the peace of mind that project management, ethical and financial requirements are met in time and according to the guidelines.

 “We faced several unexpected challenges during our project, and I am grateful